jillian-walter/Project4_Opiod_Crisis_Machine_Learning/README.md

 - Compared to the other clusters, this is the lowest in Oxycodone (5%), and very low rates of Oxymorphone, Hydrocodone, and Hydromorphone

 **Cluster 3:**
+- This cluster predominantly consists of white males (the highest Race-White share across groups at 96.5%) who passed away in their own homes (100% of deaths)
+- This cluster over-indexed in Fentanyl and Oxycodone, ranking second highest across clusters in Fentanyl share of deaths (87%).
+Oxycodone rates were lower than other drug types at 15%, but they saw higher rates of this drug than any other cluster.
+- Morphine rates were lowest in this cluster compared to other clusters.

 **Cluster 4:**
+- This cluster is one of two female clusters, with individuals across races but overall less racially diverse than cluster  6, with nearly all individuals being White (81%) or Hispanic (6%)
+- 100% of these women were found deceased in another's home, while the other Female cluster saw mixtures of death locations, though primarily in their own home
+- This cluster saw lower than average rates of the more popular drugs across other clusters, such as Heroin, Cocaine and Fentanyl (ranking lowest/second lowest in terms of shares across those drugs)
+- Rather, these individuals saw higher than average shares (ranking top or second) for less popular drugs such as Hydrocodone, Benzodiazepines, Methadone, Tramadol and Hydromorphone

 **Cluster 5:**
+- This cluster was similar to cluster 4, but Male.
+This group was also less racially diverse than other groups, seeing 94% of the individuals being White and 4% being Hispanic.
+These individuals were largely found in another's home, similar to cluster 4.
+- 100% of these individuals were found with Benzodiazepines, the highest across any cluster.
+This type of drug is used to treat Anxiety Disorders.
+Methamphetamine is also higher than any other cluster within this cluster, which is used to treat ADHD.
+This can indicate that those in this cluster were abusing prescription drugs, clinically used to treat ADHD + Anxiety, for sedative effects.

 **Cluster 6:**
 - Female